Château de Chambonneau: History

 At the start of the 14th century, new owners, the Frottiers de Chambonneau, constructed an imposing castle designed to reflect developments in artillery.
-Instead of building on the site of the former stronghold, as was usually done, they decided to build the new castle at the foot of the hill and to profit from the proximity of the river to construct moats.
+Instead of building on the site of the former stronghold, as was usually done, they decided to build the new castle at the foot of the hill so as to profit from the proximity of the river to construct moats.

 The castle was built to a quadrangular plan, with round towers at the corners, two other towers (rounded on the exterior only) in the middle of the longer sides, and two more towers to defend the gate.
 The gate was protected by a châtelet.
 All of the towers were approximately 17 m high, the square keep 26 m.

 In 1356, after the capture of Jean II de France (Jean le bon) during the Battle of Poitiers, the English were looking for shelter for the night, to avoid a surprise attack.
 They presented themselves that evening at Chambonneau, with Jean le Bon in front, demanding shelter for the night.
 The lord trustingly opened up, and thus lost his castle in one minute.
 It was, then, in this castle that Jean le Bon spent his first meal in captivity (maybe also the night?).